INRIX-mark-guinn/oc-simplelist-demo/README.md

-# SimpleList Example App
+# New List Example App

-This app can be run to demonstrate the progress of the new SimpleListControl.
+This app can be run to demonstrate the progress of the new ListControl.
 It gives you a grid that you can "reconfigure" in real-time via some buttons at the top.

 ## Installation